SAKryukov/dotnet-solution-structure/articles/article0.md

 ### Globalization

 One main reason for keeping arbitrary data in a resource dictionary is *globalization*.
-The demo project "Test.Markup.csproj" demonstrates localization of the data in "DocumentaionSamples" directory of this project.
+The demo project "Test.Markup.csproj" demonstrates localization of the data in the "DocumentaionSamples" directory of this project.

 This kind of localization has little to do with standard localization based on satellite assemblies, but it is compatible with it and can be embedded in standard satellite assemblies.
 The source code provided with the present article is part of a [bigger solution "dotnet-solution-structure"](#heading-solution-structure-preview).
 This repository provides a comprehensive XAML-based localization with satellite assemblies, and that deserves a separate article.

 For further details, please see the projects "Test.Markup.csproj" and "Test.Markup.Localization".
-The second project implements a localized version of data and makes an assembly located and named according to the the general rules for the localization satellite assemblies.
+The second project implements a localized version of data and makes an assembly located and named according to the general rules for the localization satellite assemblies.
 It implements the interface `IApplicationSatelliteAssembly` and applies the assembly-level attribute `[PluginManifest]` used by the agnostic localization facility to locate and load satellite assembly.
 The properties of `IApplicationSatelliteAssembly` provide access to localized versions of all resource dictionaries found by the full names of the container classes of these resources.

 The localization of the arbitrary data on the host application side is reduced to the direct assignment of the `Resources` properties for each container to the `ResourceDictionary` objects automatically obtained from a satellite assembly chosen based on the required culture, including possible fallback cultures.

-These "Test.Markup.*.csproj" projects make just the basic demonstration of a globalized applicaton with localization.
+These "Test.Markup.*.csproj" projects are just the basic demonstration of a globalized application with localization.
 Anyone can take this code and embed it into a fully-fledged system with the localization of all resources.
 The present demonstration shows how to localize arbitrary data types, not necessarily related to UI.

 ### Limitations